MizaGBF/GBFAP/readme.md

 3. Change line 2 of `index.js`: From `const LOCAL = false;` to `const LOCAL = true;`

 Note: Some files might still be accessed from GBF servers (like manifests, or sound files which aren't supported by `updater.py`).
+Note²: This method isn't fully tested.
+It's possibly I overlooked some things in the updater and not all files will be downloaded properly.
+I recommend the first method if possible.
+Eventually, I'll add a better "download all" feature.

 # Additional Setup
 You can tinker with the `Game` variable at line 80 of `index.js` if you need to change the path of asset types.